-Capacity Optimizer enables YARN or Kubernetes scheduler to see the actual physical resource utilization instead of the total resource allocations requested by applications, so that the scheduler can launch more pods without launching new nodes.
+Capacity Optimizer enables YARN or Kubernetes scheduler to see the actual physical resource utilization instead of the total resource allocations requested by workloads, so that the scheduler can launch more pods without launching new nodes.
 As a result:

 Once Capacity Optimizer is enabled: